 This is a powerful tool with various time tracking features.
 OpenProject would be great for project-based work, something like design or software development.
 It follows the team all the way through the project, which is great support for project managers.

 Project Hamster also tracks the time spent on various tasks.
 This software will be most convenient for freelancers and individual employees.
 It’s possible to export or print out the timesheets with activity reporting.
 This is the Project Hamster’s interface:

-Overall, it’s a good idea to build a custom solution provided that you know it’s going to simplify your growing business, you are ready to invest, and you have enough time to make it happen.
+Overall, it’s a good idea to build a custom employee time tracking solution provided that you know it’s going to simplify your growing business, you are ready to invest, and you have enough time to make it happen.
 If you are looking for a reliable software engineering team, Relevant can help!
 Contact us, let’s talk about how to make it happen.